SharePoint/sp-dev-docs/docs/general-development/powerpoint-automation-services-in-sharepoint.md

 > **Note:**
-> PowerPoint Automation Services takes advantage of facilities of SharePoint 2013 and is a feature of it.
-You must have SharePoint Server 2013 installed to use PowerPoint Automation Services.
-If you are using SharePoint Server 2013 in a server farm, you must explicitly enable PowerPoint Automation Services.
+> PowerPoint Automation Services takes advantage of facilities of SharePoint and is a feature of it.
+You must have SharePoint installed to use PowerPoint Automation Services.
+If you are using SharePoint in a server farm, you must explicitly enable PowerPoint Automation Services.